styfenschaer/styfenschaer.github.io/README.md

 ---
 Hi there.

-I am a PhD student and am grateful to be working at the intersection of engineering, statistics, computer science, and machine learning.
+I am a PhD student and I am grateful to be working at the intersection of engineering, statistics, computer science, and machine learning.
 In this blog, I will mainly share with you my enthusiasm for programming and algorithms.
 I will be mindful that most of what we'll be doing has a high carryover for your projects.
 No explanations with oversimplified examples.
 No tutorials of stuff that hundreds of people have already explained much better than I ever could.
 Unfortunately, this also means that this blog is mainly aimed at advanced programmers.